Term vs. Permanent Life Insurance: Which is Better for You?

 - Interest rates affect the performance of universal life policies.
 That affects the amount of the premium you pay and the cash value amount of your policy.

 - Premiums can be too costly for young families and others without a lot of income to spare.

-Tip – Universal life policies can be especially useful for estate planning purposes in situations where you’re expecting a large estate tax due at death.
+Tip — Universal life policies can be especially useful for estate planning purposes in situations where you’re expecting a significant amount in estate taxes due at death.

-- You can structure a whole life policy to last up to age 121.
+- You can structure a whole life policy to last up to age 121; they offer lifelong coverage.

 - Whole life policies offer tax-deferred growth.

 - Young families and others without extra income beyond their living expenses may not be able to afford whole life insurance.